serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## Bypassing External Filters (Sometimes)

 Phishing-aware organizations will configure their inbound mail filter to tag external emails with some kind of warning to their employees.
-This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR organization.
+This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR ORGANIZATION.
 BE CAREFUL.`).

 Let's assume that the fictional company ACME (`acme.org`) is a subsidiary of Contoso (`contoso.com`).
 Given the relationship, the Sys Admins at Contoso have decided to not enforce the external filter for `acme.org`, and vice-versa.
 As a result emails between ACME and Contoso essentially appear as internal communications, whereas emails from other sources are tagged as external.